 The main issue here as with all super telephoto lenses is definitely inevitable.. the weight and size of it.
 But I have no complains, to get fast and long glass you need large glass for ample light to go through.
 This is physics.
 To defy the law of physics and light is definitely difficult.
 This monster of a lens weighs 5880grams by itself.
-With the Solid Metal Hood it will be close to 6000grams +-.
+With the Solid Metal Hood it will be close to 6000grams +.
 The metal hood screws 1/4 round into the grove of the lens front.
 A 6kg dumbbell in the gym may be nothing to most fully grown man in the gym.
-When I carry the 6kg lens, it weighs entirely different from very light 6kg dumbbell.
+When I carry the 6kg lens, it weighs entirely different from a light 6kg dumbbell.
 It feels exceptionally heavier, even just by holding the lens itself.
 Especially for the front where most of the big glass are housed in.
 The Sigmonster screams for the ground front element first, if you dont handle/mount it properly.
 Maybe in the future Sigma would use a lighter element that is stronger too as a housing for the glasses in it, just like how Canon designed their new super telephoto lenses.

 Thank Sigma’s technicians and engineers for the really really good ergonomic build of the Lens foot.
 The lens foot is designed in such a way where your fingers grip into the grooves easily and comfortably.
 The lens foot is unremovable unlike Nikon’s Super telephoto lenses where the original super high footing can be removed.
-I am all right with it as the Sigmonster’s foot is low and thick enough to dampen shutter vibration from the DSLR.
+I am all right with it as the Sigmonster’s foot is decently low and thick enough to dampen shutter vibration from the DSLR.
 Any more lowering of the footing, my fingers might have trouble going in to grip it.
-Not to mention Western people have bigger palms and hands, their knuckles would even hit the lens surface and that would make it extremely uncomfortable carrying it by the Lens Foot.
+Not to mention western people have bigger palms and hands, their knuckles would even hit the lens surface and that would make it extremely uncomfortable carrying it by the Lens Foot.

 - Sigma APO 300-800mm F/5.6 EX DG HSM + Hood + Wimberley P-50 Lens Plate (6130grams)